-Where an exclusion would result in a pupil missing a public examination, the Discipline and Appeals Committee will consider the reinstatement of the pupil before the date of the examination.
+Where an exclusion would result in a pupil missing a public examination, the governing board will consider the reinstatement of the pupil before the date of the examination.
 If this is not practicable, the chair of the governing board (or the vice-chair where the chair is unable to make this consideration) will consider the exclusion independently and decide whether or not to reinstate the pupil.

-The Discipline and Appeals Committee can either:
+The governing board can either: